This Is the Color Everyone Will Be Wearing in 2017

 MORE: 25 Brilliant Layering Tricks to Double Your Winter Wardrobe

 But last week, Pinterest debuted its top 100 emerging trends that’ll be huge in 2017, and among them: Navy is the new black.
+(Well, Pinterest reports it’ll be big in home décor, but we’d wager a guess it’ll be just as huge in fashion, too.)
 While I’m a creature of habit who generally cowers at the thought of change, I’m pretty happy about the news.
 Before you shake your head and dismiss it, hear us out: Not only does navy complement black—seriously, it’s almost impossible not to look chic in the color combo—but it adds a slight depth to any outfit, especially if you mix textures.
 Navy is so versatile, in fact, that it’s basically a neutral.

 Ahead, we found 21 dresses, sweaters, coats, shoes—you get the picture—in the brooding hue.
 Shop them all below.